YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - How To.md

 ##### Every Step Defined
 - Every step of the process should be given, don't overloook the basic
 - Give the exact code needed especially for command-line tools
-- Screenshot or video tutorial when the Tool/App is a GUI
+- Screenshot or video tutorial when the Project is a GUI

 ##### Share The Data
 - If data is needed to run the example, provide it
 - If the data needs to be in a certain format make sure this format is listed and defined
    - Add a converting tool whenever possible

-##### Example Code Goal Illustrates How To Use The Tool/App
+##### Example Code Goal Illustrates How To Use The Project

 - Example Code is written to prioritize clarity over brevity
 - Should have comments